nikdanilov/Flask-React-ToDo-app/README.md

 ### Run

-Open your browser to ```sh http://localhost:3000 ```
+Open your browser to ``` http://localhost:3000 ```

-10. Enjoy!
+Enjoy!
 If you have any questions please send me a message to Nikita.Danilov92@gmail.com